 Question: Can you clarify if it’s the likelihood of catching COVID that is increased or if it’s catching and developing symptoms/complications that increases; or possibly both?
 Do you know how many had severe covid or if the death rate increased?

-Our paper looks at the likelihood of catching COVID.
+Answer: Our paper looks at the likelihood of catching COVID.
 The paper is based on a primary care database, thus it can analyse all women for whom the GP entered a diagnosis of suspected/confirmed COVID into the medical records.
 This means that all women recorded were definitely symptomatic.
 However, our study cannot answer whether the women with PCOS had a more severe course of disease as we did not have access to hospital data.

 As you may remember, there was no widespread testing available during the first wave of COVID last year and many patients were only tested for COVID when admitted to hospital.
 Our paper covers the period of January to June 2020 when not many patients had access to testing, this is why we treated suspected and confirmed COVID cases as one group.

 Question: Do you know if there is an increased risk of long covid symptoms?